Nchrist89/Palms-Peaks-P1/README.md

 When deciding that I would build a resort website with attractions.
 My scope for the project was very large so the final result wasn't what I had originally planned but I believe it's still good as it stands as a website to gain interest in the reopening of the resort.

-Due to the wildlife sanctuary's recent exansion in the past decade, The owner has decided to make some major improvements overall to the resort as a whole.
+Due to the wildlife sanctuary's recent expansion in the past decade, The owner has decided to make some major improvements overall to the resort as a whole.
 Some of the features already seen in the resort have been improved upon while many new features have been added to the resort.
-The website is designed to give potential visitors a sneak peak at what they can look forward to at the reopening and a chance to win a family holiday when it reopens in early 2025.
+The website is designed to give potential visitors a sneak peek at what they can look forward to at the reopening and a chance to win a family holiday when it reopens in early 2025.
 It is not a full website but as a poster of sort to get attention.

 **Key information for the site**